kiooeht/Humility/README.md

 #### Bosses
 * The Guardian
     * Skips first Offensive-Defensive cycle, starting combat in Defensive Mode about to perform Twin Slam
+    * Has Barricade while in Defensive Mode
 * Hexaghost
 	* Name changed to Pentaghost
 	* Skips turn 1 Activate, starts combat using Divider